World Violation Tour: Recordings

-Depeche Mode never released any official content from the World Violation Tour for commercial purposes, the reason for which Alan Wilder stated was that there was too little time lapsed from Music for the Masses Tour to release a new live EP from the tour, as the previous one was filmed and was released as 101.
+Depeche Mode never released any official content from the World Violation Tour for commercial purposes, the reason for which Alan Wilder stated was that there was too little time lapsed from Music for the Masses Tour to release a new live EP from this tour, as 101 had been released the previous year.

-Two concerts of the American leg of the tour, one in San Francisco and one in LA, were recorded by the staff of the stadium.
-The second one was even released on a small series promotional CD in Latvia, with as many as 250 printed copies.
-The band issued 90-second snippets of each song from the LA show on their website in 2012.
+Two concerts of the American leg of the tour, one in San Francisco and one in LA, were recorded by the staff of the stadium; the band issued 90-second snippets of each song from the LA show on their website in 2012.